Leveraging Expert Consistency to Improve Algorithmic Decision Support: Child maltreatment hotline

 Finally, we show the method's performance when choosing more extreme sets of parameters, illustrating performance with overly relaxed constraints and overly conservative ones.
-Figures~\ref{fig:inc} and \ref{fig:cons} shows the precision evolution for the quadruplets $(\delta, \gamma_1, \gamma_2, \gamma_3) = (0.05, 2, 0.6, 0.002)$ ---more relaxed--- and $(0.05, 6, 0.9, 0.002)$ ---more conservative.
-This shows how including more of the human expertise results in a model less discriminative for $Y$, but improves the prediction of complementary outcomes.
-Conversely, relying less on humans lead to better discrimination on $Y$ but hurts performance on the two other outcomes.
-Across all settings, $\hat{f}_{\mathcal{A}}$ performs significantly better than $\hat{f}_h$ with respect to out-of-home placement, and significantly better that $\hat{f}_Y$ with respect to services and substantiation.
+Figures~\ref{fig:inc} and \ref{fig:cons} shows the precision curves for the quadruplets $(\delta, \gamma_1, \gamma_2, \gamma_3) = (0.05, 2, 0.7, 0.002)$ ---more relaxed--- and $(0.05, 6, 0.9, 0.002)$ ---more conservative.
+This shows how amalgamating more human decisions results in a model less discriminative for $Y$, but improves the prediction of complementary outcomes.
+Conversely, relying less on humans leads to better discrimination on $Y$ but hurts performance on the two other outcomes.
+Across all settings, ${f}_{\mathcal{A}}$ performs significantly better than ${f}_D$ with respect to out-of-home placement, and significantly better that ${f}_Y$ with respect to services and substantiation.